firstbatchxyz/function-calling-eval/README.md

 DO NOT use print() statements AT ALL.
 Avoid mutating variables whenever possible.

-> **functions_schema**: functions_schema is just function definitions in Python, with typed arguments and return type(s), the docstring and no implementation inside, returning pass.
+> **functions_schema**: functions_schema is just function definitions in Python, with typed arguments and return type(s), the docstring and a mock implementation.
 Examples:

 ```python
 def get_weather(city: str) -> str: